 Nothing’s free.
 Explore how academic institutions, publishers, and other organizations are experimenting with funding models beyond subscriptions and sales.

 Identifiers distinguish works of scholarship and their authors from similar items.
-Identifiers are increasingly used at the article, rather than a whole journal, providing interesting new opportunities to measure impact.
-New services are emerging that allow scholarly authors to track and showcase their work.
+Identifiers are increasingly used at the article level, rather than for a whole journal, providing interesting new opportunities to measure impact.
+Learn about emergent new services that allow scholarly authors to track and showcase their work.

 Peer review has traditionally preceded and worked in tandem with publication.
-New approaches include pre-submission peer review and purposefully minimalist review.
+Explore new approaches, including pre-submission peer review and purposefully minimalist review.

 Federal agencies, private funders, state governments, and UC have all recently considered or adopted requirements to make scholarly publications freely available to the public.
 How does all this affect UC authors?